acostalima/react-native-test-runner/README.md

 ### Advanced options

 The following options are only available via configuration file loaded by [lilconfig](https://github.com/antonk52/lilconfig).
 All CLI options are supported in the configuration file approach as well, but the options defined in the file override those provided to the CLI.
-Although this works, we do not recommend mixing up CLI and file configuration approaches.
-If you need the advanced options, just use the configuration file only.

 Example `rn-test.config.js`: